-The participants in the Cyprus TSP are not a group of “usual suspects”.
-They include a wide diversity of perspectives across sectors, professions, and generations.
-Furthermore the group is 50-50 balanced in terms of gender as well as between Greek Cypriots and Turkish Cypriots.
-While they are broadly representative of Cypriot society, each participant joins this process as an individual rather than as a representative of a specific institution or constituency, and will bring their full knowledge, perspective, and experience to the process.
+They are entrepreneurs, community builders, educators, artists, activists, business people, lawyers, doctors, and academics.
+The group is gender balanced and their ages range from 20’s to 60’s.
+They are not a group of “usual suspects”.
+While they are broadly representative of Cypriot society, each participant joins this process as an individual rather than as a representative of a specific institution or constituency, and each brings their full knowledge, perspective, and experience to the process.

 Reos Partners is an international social enterprise specialised in multi-stakeholder dialogue and collaboration in situations of complexity, uncertainty, and conflict.
 Reos Partners applies a systemic, collaborative, and creative approach to design, facilitate, and guide processes that enable teams of stakeholders to make progress on their toughest challenges.
 Reos engages with governments, business, and civil society organizations on challenges such as justice, peace, health, education, conservation, food, and climate.
 The Reos Partners team operates both globally and locally, with offices in Cambridge (Massachusetts), Geneva, Johannesburg, London, Melbourne, Montréal, and São Paulo.
 The name Reos means “flow” reflecting an aim to create movement in situations of stuckness.